When was the last time you said out loud: I feel sad or, I’m angry?

 - Awareness.
-Start to recognize and pay attention to your go-to intellectualized emotions.
+Start to recognize and pay attention to your default intellectualized emotions.
 If you’re not sure what they are, ask a spouse, family member, or co-worker you’re close to.
 Do you tend to say you’re stressed all the time?
 Or maybe it’s pretty good or depressed (depression is a diagnosis, not an emotion).
-Learn More: How to Be More Self-Aware

 - Prepare Alternatives.
-If we want to start eating more healthily, resisting unhealthy food isn’t enough; we also need to keep our home stocked with healthy alternatives.
-Similarly, if we want to be more plain in the way we describe how we feel, it makes sense to prepare some good alternatives ahead of time.
+If you want to start eating more healthily, resisting unhealthy food isn’t enough; you also need to keep your home stocked with healthy alternatives.
+Similarly, if you want to be more plain in the way you describe how you feel, it makes sense to prepare some good alternatives ahead of time.
 Try this: Google “emotions list,” print one out, and carry it around with you.
 Whenever you notice yourself using an intellectualized emotion, pull out your list and find a more appropriate emotional word.
 Do this enough and those real emotions will get easier to pull up and use on your own.

 - Lean into the discomfort.
-The biggest reason we avoid using plain emotions to describe how we feel is that we worry that it will be too uncomfortable, either to us or someone else.
+The biggest reason we avoid using plain emotions to describe how we feel is that we’re afraid that it will be too uncomfortable—either to us or someone else.
 We worry that if we acknowledge our sadness, we’ll sink back into depression; or that if we communicate our anger, we’ll make our spouse feel guilty.
 In other words, we intellectualize our emotions because we’re afraid of them and their consequences.
 But while emotions can be uncomfortable, they’re not dangerous—no one ever died from guilt or became depressed because of sadness (in fact, there’s pretty good evidence that it’s the avoidance of sadness that leads to depression).
 In any case, to get over our fear of our own emotions, we need to start being willing to experience them and build up resilience.
 Start small: Instead of telling your spouse you’re just tired, explain that I’m a little frustrated that you…

-But in small ways we can begin to change our emotional language — by consciously choosing to use real emotions to describe how we feel, we can start to take steps toward more clarity about how we truly feel.
+But in small ways we can begin to change our emotional language by consciously choosing to use real emotion words to describe how we feel.